 There are lots of amazing adventures a dog can have through their nose, from searching for catnip scented toys, small treats or tennis balls hidden in Autumn leaves or long grass, to ‘cheese trees’ or ‘sausage walls’.

-And as these calmer activities help your dog relax we always ensure we also play one towards the end of our walks which will help lower your dogs arousal levels so they are dropped off home calm and relaxed.
+And as these calmer activities help your dog relax we always ensure we also play one towards the end of our walks which will help lower your dogs pulse rate and arousal levels so they are dropped off home calm and relaxed.

 Its a great confidence booster and helps the dogs to get incredibly fit and also helps to build their relationship with me.